Aquarists train each other in aquarium maintenance techniques at Absolutely Fish, a fish retail store in Clifton, NJ (USA).

 Upgrading the Value Chain means changing the paradigm of the way marine aquarium fishes are traded globally.
 When fish are sold, profits accrue to stakeholders in the middle of the chain--retailers, wholesalers, importers, exporters, and other traders--leaving little left for the fishers.
 In some source locales, fishers earn just pennies per fish, offering little incentive to handle, care for, and package them properly.
 Instead, fishers are incentivized to catch more fish in order to provide for their families.

 The Campaign works to change the paradigm from this volume-driven approach to a value-driven approach, where all stakeholders in the value chain--including fishers--are incentivized to command premiums for healthy, high-quality fish that survive the trip from reef to retail.
-We do this by: 1) discovering strategies to move value up the chain, 2) developing a test to detect and reject cyanide-exposed fish in the value chain, and 3) teaching best practices in fish husbandry and business management to stakeholders throughout the value chain.
+We do this by discovering strategies to move value up the chain, and teaching best practices in fish husbandry and business management to stakeholders throughout the value chain.

 Discovering the U.S. Marine Aquarium Industry